His vehicle struck a deer and rolled down an embankment. The vehicle was destroyed totally and Cephas was killed. Cephas is pronounced "SeeFass".

 Pray for the 19 year olds who die by misadventure.
 Yesterday, they were just boys.
 Amen.

-Let us pray that Cephas Yoder is in heaven.
-Let us pray that he is at peace and is with God.
+Pray that Cephas Yoder is in heaven.
+Pray that he is at peace and is with God.
 Amen